zevv/npeg/README.md

 ### Library rule overriding/shadowing

-To allow the user to add custom captures to imported grammars or rules, it is possible to *override* or *shadow* an existing rule in a grammer.
+To allow the user to add custom captures to imported grammars or rules, it is possible to *override* or *shadow* an existing rule in a grammar.

 Overriding will replace the rule from the library with the provided new rule, allowing the caller to change parts of an imported grammar.
 A overridden rule is allowed to reference the original rule by name, which will cause the new rule to *shadow* the original rule.
-This will effectively rename the original rule and replace it with the newly defined rule which will call the original refered rule.
+This will effectively rename the original rule and replace it with the newly defined rule which will call the original referred rule.

-For example, the following snippet will reuse the grammar from the `uri` library and capture some parts of the URI in a nim object:
+For example, the following snippet will reuse the grammar from the `uri` library and capture some parts of the URI in a Nim object:

 ```nim
 import npeg/lib/uri